Presented at the 2015

 Vietnam War Era Lifetime:

-application and payment, we will contact you within 24 hours by
+receive your membership application and payment, we will

-contact list of your old classmates, what personal
+send a contact list of your OCS classmates, the TAPS listing

 Come, join us today.